Workshop Theme: Advanced Urban Farming

 Ashok takes pride in stating that this workshop focuses on the scientific and technical aspects of gardening more than anything else.
 Even their potting media, for instance, is developed on the basis of scientific research on the requirements of plants, the soil features in Karnataka and such points.

-In this two and a half hour workshop, you can expect the following:
+In this seven hour workshop, you can expect the following:

 - How to identify the diseases and pests on your plants.
 How to address them